In collaboration with Mindy Eng.

 Create a universal understanding of language and vocabulary that allows your team to talk more effectively about stakeholders in the product experience.

 Talk to teams about the differences between types of product stakeholders: primary users, secondary users, internal stakeholders, partners, and others who benefit from the product and its ecosystem.
 Provide concrete examples of how understanding the nuanced differences between these terms can make way for more objective internal dialogue, and show why using “users” as an ambiguous all-encompassing term is detrimental to building better products over time.
 Continue to use these terms accurately and frequently in team meetings to keep it alive in your team’s working memory.
 Make sure your team understands when feedback from each type of stakeholder should be prioritized to drive critical product decisions, and when they should not.
-For example, the opinions of strategic partners are important to consider for go-to-market planning, but should not override the needs of your primary and secondary users when it comes to the design micro-interactions on the product’s interface itself.
+For example, the opinions of strategic partners are important to consider for go-to-market planning, but should not override the needs of your primary and secondary users when it comes to the design of micro-interactions on the product’s interface itself.

 Step up to bridge gaps in communication within your product team through a strategic CX-centric vantage point.